 The Seagreen Community Fund will be worth £1.8m over its lifetime.
-The fund support the 65,000 population in the eight community council of Carporation Murrope and Wallback, Montroes: Formed and support the 65,000 population in the eight community council areas of Carnoustie; Murroes and Wellbank; Montrose; Ferrryden and Craig; Tealing; Arbroath; Monifieth; and Monikie and Newbigging.
+The fund support the 65,000 population in the eight community council areas of Carnoustie; Murroes and Wellbank; Montrose; Ferrryden and Craig; Tealing; Arbroath; Monifieth; and Monikie and Newbigging.